Abdullah0450/aust-bic/README.md

-<<<<<<< HEAD
-# BIC AUST - Business Incubation Center Showcase
+# BIC AUST - Business Incubation Center

-A modern, interactive 3D web platform showcasing the Business Incubation Center at Abbottabad University of Science & Technology.
+A modern, interactive website for the Business Incubation Center at Abbottabad University of Science & Technology.
 Built with React, TypeScript, Three.js, and Tailwind CSS for a stunning user experience.

 ## Features